 When handling your insurance claim, keep in mind that collapse can be interpreted in different ways, so you want to avoid receiving less than what you deserve.

 Some buildings are vulnerable to collapse, and for a variety of reasons.
 In most cases, collapse is already built into your commercial property insurance policy because it can happen to you regardless of where your business is located.
 In the North, heavy snow on your building may cause roof collapse.
 In the South, air conditioning units on the top of your building may weigh down and weaken the roof to the point of collapse.

 Is the damage partial or total?
+How can you determine your insurance coverage for collapse claims?
 Your insurance company’s team will have their own interpretation about the extent of the property damage and what is covered in your commercial insurance policy.
 Who is on your team working to protect your interests?
+We have helped handle collapse claims for business owners throughout Colorado, Nebraska, Kansas, Missouri, Iowa, North Dakota, South Dakota and Wyoming, including Denver, CO, Omaha, NE, and Kansas City, MO.
 Our experts have the experience and resources to evaluate and document your damage in detail and negotiate your claim for the maximum amount.
 When your business is at stake, you deserve to rebuild and continue operations as quickly as possible.